play14team/play14-api/src/plugins/map-field/README.md

 ```

+Above, `map-field` corresponds to this plugin name.
+You cannot change that, otherwise it will not work.

 You can disable the plugin at any moment by setting the `enabled` flag to `false`.
-This will display the JSON field again, instead of the map.
+This will display the default JSON field again, instead of the map.